shackijj/ymaps-gridlayer/.jsdoc/README.md

 Yandex.Maps API module for data visualization.

-**GridmapLayer** is a graphical representation of some spatial data, where depending on the number of entered points cell of grid (hexogon or square) are painted in different colors.
+**GridmapLayer** is a graphical representation of some spatial data, where depending on the number of entered points grid cells are painted in different colors.
 `GridmapLayer` class allows to construct and display such representations over geographical maps.

 ## Loading